Internet Solutions

 Internet Solutions (IS) is an Internet services provider for public and private sector organisations.
 It is a wholly owned subsidiary of the Dimension Data Group and part of NTT.

-Headquartered in South Africa, IS has operating offices in Mozambique, Uganda, Ghana, Kenya and Nigeria, as well as sales offices in the UK, Singapore and USA.
+Headquartered in South Africa, IS has operating offices in Mozambique, Uganda, Ghana, Kenya and Nigeria, as well as sales offices in the UK, Singapore and US.
 IS has six international Points of Presence (PoPs) – in New York, London (2), Germany, Hong Kong, and Singapore, and 65 PoPs across the African continent.
 The company has over 12,000 m2 of data centre space across Africa and is the largest provider of alternate last mile services in South Africa.

 Internet Solutions is wholly owned by Dimension Data, with its headquarters in Johannesburg, South Africa.
 Subsidiaries include Ignite, AlwaysOn, VAST and MWEB.

 History

 In 1997, Dimension Data acquired Internet Solutions by purchasing the remaining 75% of the company; previously they had acquired 25% the year before.
 Ronnie Apteker, one of the founders of Internet Solutions stated that one of the main reasons for selling the company was to enhance the company's ability to deliver to the market and has joined forces with Dimension Data to meet market needs.

-In 2013, Internet Solutions provided an uncapped and unshaped 1Gbit/s internet connection during the rAge 2013 which is the biggest Computer LAN event in South Africa.
+In 2013, Internet Solutions provided an uncapped and unshaped 1 Gbit/s internet connection during the rAge 2013 which is the biggest Computer LAN event in South Africa.
 This was a milestone in South African gaming industry.

 In 2014, the company announced that it joined the Alliance for Affordable Internet (A4AI).
 Additionally, the company acquired ContinuitySA, a provider of business continuity management services to public and private organisations.
 The terms of the acquisition enabled ContinuitySA to retain their brand and operational autonomy, whilst also maintaining its vendor neutral stance.